SketchyMaze/guidebook/docs/hacking.md

     to the game's working directory.
 A wrong filename will play a new, blank level where Boy just falls to the bottom of the map.

+* `titlescreen <filename>`

+    Open the title screen with a custom user level as its background.
+    Note that the lazy scroll doesn't handle Unbounded levels very well yet!

 * `close`

     Close the current level being edited and return to the title screen.